 Restore contacts from backups

-Important: You can't restore a backup from a higher Android version onto a phone running a lower Android version.
+Important: You can't restore a backup from a higher Android version onto a device running a lower Android version.
 Learn how to check and update your Android version.

 - Open your phone's Settings app.